Free ways to access science at the Ri

 Here are some ways you can access free/discounted tickets for Ri talks:

-• NHS staff get free tickets through our partners Tickets For Good
+• NHS staff, teachers, charity workers and others get free tickets through our partners Tickets For Good

-• Our livestreams tickets start with a £5 minimum donation to cover the running costs.
+• Tickets for our livestream (online) talks start with a £5 minimum donation to cover the running costs.
 If you could use the support and need a free livestream ticket, simply email us at events@ri.ac.uk and we'll be happy to help.

 Suzie Sheehy lecturing in the Ri theatre, standing behind a desk packed with demonstrations